LuMarans30/phyphox-CSV-to-GPX-DotNet/README.md

 # Phyphox CSV to GPX

-This app converts the recorded CSV file to a GPX one in order to visualize the track using third-party platforms such as [Sports Track Live](https://www.sportstracklive.com/en).
+This application converts the recorded CSV file to a GPX file so that the track can be viewed using third-party platforms such as [Sports Track Live](https://www.sportstracklive.com/en).

 ## Usage: